 - Turnitin: for originality checking of submitted coursework.

-- The DMU Commons: a WordPress installation that supports portfolios, websites and blogs (https://our.dmu.ac.uk).
+- OurDMU: a WordPress installation that supports portfolios, websites and blogs (https://our.dmu.ac.uk).

 - DMU Replay (aka.
 Panopto): to support multimedia delivery.

-- Collaborate: webinar software to deliver real-time, face to face teaching online.
-This is integrated into Blackboard.
+- MS Teams: webinar software to deliver real-time, face to face teaching online.

-We also recommend a range of non-DMU technologies that can help you extend your teaching and your student’s learning.
-You are encouraged to contact the CELT Team for help with utilising the range of educational technologies.
+You are encouraged to contact the Digital Learning and Teaching team for help with utilising the range of educational technologies.